 Know Your Rights: Title IX for LGBTQ+ Families

 Title IX is a powerful tool to safeguard your rights and protect against discrimination.
-Whether you're an LGBTQ+ family navigating the increasingly hostile educational landscape or a transgender young person seeking support, this resource can provide you with the knowledge you need to protect yourself and learn in an environment free from discrimination!
+Whether you're an LGBTQ+ family navigating the increasingly hostile educational landscape or a transgender young person seeking support, this resource can provide you with the knowledge you need to use Title IX to protect yourself and create a safe learning environment.

 What is Title IX?